Lylio/whether-the-weather/README.md

 <br >

 #### Acknowledgements
-This app was built using the work of TapTap's tutorials: https://www.youtube.com/watch?v=8ZcEYv2ezWc & https://github.com/curadProgrammer/WeatherAppGUI-Java
+This app was built using the inspiration of TapTap's tutorials: https://www.youtube.com/watch?v=8ZcEYv2ezWc & https://github.com/curadProgrammer/WeatherAppGUI-Java